gumaerc-testorg/cms-595-spring-2024/content/resources/mitcms_595_s24_jpg.md

 file_type: image/jpeg
 image_metadata:
   caption: The rasperry pi keyboard being used here by a young student is one example
     of educational technology.
+(Courtesy of {{% resource_link "62cebf15-577c-4bd6-b434-86d6dba2a281"
-(Courtesy of [Jonathon Cutrer](https://flic.kr/p/2pCV67C) on Flickr.
+    "Jonathon Cutrer" %}} on Flickr.
 Image is in the public domain.)
   credit: Courtesy of joncutrer on Flickr.
 Image is in the public domain.
   image-alt: A young student types on a raspberry pi RP400 keyboard.
 learning_resource_types: []